 Always choose products that meet or exceed Consumer Product Safety Commission (CPSC) standards.

-Path to better safety
+Path to improved safety

 Crib and mattress: Purchasing a new crib and mattress is the best option.
 Cribs made before 1978 have lead paint, which is a poison hazard.
 If you are purchasing a used crib, look for one that is sturdy and does not have adjustable side rails.
 Cribs made before 2011 have drop-down side rails, which can trap and suffocate your baby.
 The crib should be constructed of durable material and its side slats should be no more than 2-3/8 inches apart to prevent an infant from falling out or getting his or her head trapped between the slats.